 The second inaugural corrida occurred on May 19th 1785 and featured Pedro Romero and his greatest rival in the ring Pepe Hillo, by all accounts a day to be remembered in Ronda as one of one of bullfightings greatest moments.
 All of Ronda’s most noble families were in attendance, and the town was bedecked in flags while in the streets a great party was going on.

 Ronda’s bullring, whilst perhaps not the oldest in Spain is definitely the oldest bullring constructed entirely of stone, most others being constructed with a combination of stone and brick.
-Our bullring, designed by José Martín de Aldehuela is unique in having all of the seating is under cover.
+The Plaza de Toros (bullring) in Ronda was designed by José Martín de Aldehuela and is unique in that all of the seating is under cover.

 The main entrance to the bullring, completed in 1788, four years after the rueda and seating was constructed, was designed and built by a Rondeño, and master stonemason, Juan Lamas.
 The design features two tall tuscan columns with the royal shield of Spain at the top centre surrounded by baroque edging.
 The main door is large enough for horses and carriages to enter the rueda, and above the door is a central balcony featuring wrought iron metalwork with imagery that evokes the culture of bullfighting.

 In 1923, when the original Espinel theatre was constructed in Plaza Blas Infante, the main entrance of the Plaza de Toros was relocated to Virgen de la Paz, where it still stands today across the street from the Restaurante Pedro Romero.